 - Cognitive interviews for questionnaire evaluation

 Interviews can be conducted in-person or over the phone, depending on location and cost.
 Interviews can be taped and transcribed, or we can take detailed notes.
-We can also help with coding transcripts and notes for qualitative analysis.

 Focus Groups and Observation